 See also: Bookkeeping Job Description 101: Everything You Ought to Know

 The secret to growing your bookkeeping business is to have a good strategy.
 In business, it is essential to do your research, be prepared, and plan accordingly.
-Knowing your target audience, marketing your business, and constantly improving your craft is a surefire way to grow your business.
+Knowing your target audience and their bookkeeping needs, marketing your business with online advertising and positive reviews, email marketing, social media marketing, and constantly improving your craft is a surefire way to grow your business.

 There are plenty of advertising platforms you can choose from.